alaidi/changePassword/readme.md

 ## Disclaimer

-This plugin was developed by a third party.
-The original author is not responsible for any errors or issues that may arise from its use.
-Please use at your own risk.
+This plugin was developed using AI tools.
+While efforts have been made to ensure quality and functionality, the developers are not responsible for any errors or issues that may arise from its use.
+Please use at your own risk and thoroughly test before deployment in a production environment.

 ## Version History